hsahovic/reinforcement-learning-pokemon-bot/README.md

 Once this is done, we can start thinking about ML :)

+## To Do

+- Fix the consistency of the ident attribute for Pokemons (e.g. "mewtow", not "p1: Mewtow", nor "p1a: Mewtwo", neither "p1: Mewtwo-Z")
+- Manage form transforms in Pokemons

 ## Acknowledgements

 We use [Pokemon Showdown](https://github.com/Zarel/Pokemon-Showdown) and our code is built upon the [showdown-battle-bot project](https://github.com/Synedh/showdown-battle-bot).